 To reduce pollution by promoting alternatives to conventionally fueled automobiles.

-Clearly identify and reserve these spaces for the sole use by plug-in electric vehicles.
+.
+Clearly identify and enforce for sole use by green vehicles

 The EVSE must: